ctcl-bregis/ctclsite-content/pages/projects/netwiki/docs/pages/pages.md

-## root
+## /
-The root page, at "/" has multiple functions.

-If the user is not logged in, the page redirects to the login page.

-If the user is logged in, the page redirects to "Main Page".
+The root page redirects to the page "Main Page"

+### /page/
+NetWiki uses the concept of namespaces.

+The first subpage under /page/ defines the namespace.

+#### /page/wiki/ - "wiki" namespace
+Pages under the "wiki" namespace are general content pages.

+#### /page/special/ - "special" namespace
+Pages under the "special" namespace are hardcoded pages that have certain functions.